-While changing our actions is important, this isn’t enough.
+While changing our actions is our goal, this isn’t a sufficient approach to achieve that goal.
 We would agree with the goal of this form of counseling, but not its methods.
 Sin is far more complicated than simply changing behavior, and while admonition has its role, we need to have a more complex solution to help others with it.

 (2) Consistent with Scripture: Christian Psychology